ariacomputer/aLEDp/README.md

 `A2 V+20`

 ### LED Groups
-You can specify the *start* (**S**) and *ending* (**E**) indexes of LEDs to be affected by a certain command.
+You can specify the *first* (**F**) and *last* (**L**) indexes of LEDs to be affected by a certain command.

 In general:
-* If only S is specified, *only* the LED at index S is affected.
+* If only F is specified, *only* the LED at index S is affected.
-* If only E is specified, *all* LEDs *up to and including* the LED at index E is affected.
+* If only L is specified, *all* LEDs *up to and including* the LED at index L is affected.
-* If neither S or E is specified, *all* LEDs are affected.
+* If neither F nor L is specified, *all* LEDs are affected.
-* If S is greater than E, a warning is echoed and the values treated in reverse (E to S).
+* If F is greater than L, a warning is echoed and the values treated in reverse (L to F).
 This can lead to unexpected results for any commands with gradual changes to multiple LEDs.

 ---